-MS, Environmental Health (EH)
+MS (Thesis), Environmental Health (EH)

 “I always knew I was broadly interested in health and the environment, but I didn’t even realize the field of environmental and occupational health existed until I impulsively took a class on global climate change and public health (ENV H 220) as an undergraduate.
 After reaching out and talking to multiple faculty members in the Department of Environmental & Occupational Health Sciences, I knew this was the right field for me.

 When I first started the master’s degree program, I felt a little overwhelmed.
 The research opportunities here are so numerous and varied that it can be hard to narrow down what you want to focus on!
 But the faculty and staff in the department worked tirelessly with me, helping me define my interests and gain the skills I need to be successful.